neetly/figma-agent-linux/README.md

 ### Ad Blockers

-Some ad blockers and privacy extensions block websites from connecting to localhost, which prevents Figma from communicating with Figma Agent.
+Some ad blockers and privacy extensions block websites from connecting to localhost, which prevents [figma.com](https://www.figma.com/) from communicating with Figma Agent.
 If your fonts are not showing up despite the service running, your ad blocker is a likely cause.
 Check whether it has rules that block connections to `localhost` or `127.0.0.1` and add an exception for [figma.com](https://www.figma.com/).

 ## Credits